reaskearth/api/README.md

 ### GateEP

 `/deepcyc/v1/gateep/` returns TC surface windspeeds crossing/entering a gate at a specified return period.
-The gate can be a single line, a quadrilateral or a circle.
+The gate can be a line, a rectangle or a circle.
 The values returned are 1-minute averaged with no terrain correction.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/gateep'